Walther/graffathon2016/README.md

 # The deeper into the mirror you stare, the clearer you will see

-Demo released at Graffathon 2016.
+2k WebGL intro released at Graffathon 2016.

 ![screenshot.png](screenshot.png)